QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 # Movement of Information through the Internet using Sockets

-### Describe what your Computer Station Looks like
-- See Google Classroom Question above
+#### Google Classroom Question 1

-- Google Classroom Question: Describe the following
+- Students submit this through Google Classroom Assignments

-  - Physical Workstation, number of monitors: ???
-  - Browser: ???
-  - WISYWIG: ???
-(Installed and Opened, YES or NO)
-  - Processing installed to C-Drive / Parent Folder
+What does your physical workstation look like?
+- Take an Image
+- Draw a Picture

+Your image or drawing should answer the following questions
+- Are you using multiple displays?
+- Do you use the Vanilla CMD Window, PowerShell, or something else?
+- Which WYSIWYG do you use (i.e. Visual Code Studio is used as a teaching tool)?
+- Which Browser to you use?
+- Describe your 3 favorite settings (Operating System, Browser, Visual Code Studio, or GitHub)?
+If these are all new to you, simply illustrate 3 settings.
-  - Communication Tool (Schoolzone / GMail): ???
+- Communication Tool (Schoolzone / GMail / other social media): ???
 - Cyber Security Tool(s): ???
 (Have I been Pwnd, Badrap, Chrome Password Extension, KeePass, other)
-  - GitHub Account and GitHub Desktop (substitutes for Git in CMD, much easier to use)

-- Google Classroom Question: "What do you want to accomplish this semester?"
+---

+#### Google Classroom Question 2
+- Draw block diagram of main types of Internet Devices
+- Overlay with GitHub Hosting, Version Control, and Tools
+  - How do you believe GitHub Desktop Interactions updates repositories and Hosted Websites (i.e. server side, not locally hosted)
+- Include Sockets as bit of information to transfer (and all previous bits on TCP/IP Model Stack)

+Teacher Note: use Computer-forward-slash instructions to summarized what we found

+---

-### Additional Notes
+# Additional Notes
 Brief Overview of "Where Files Live"
 - How do I submit live websites and social media (GitHub)?
 - Most recent: C-Drive (Documents / GitHub)